 In Daily Life through History, students and researchers discover the everyday details about past eras that make historical accounts relevant and meaningful.

 The Gerritsen Collection is a women's history collection of periodicals, books, pamphlets, and more.
 Much of this collection is primary source material otherwise available only in a few rare book rooms around the world.

-Irish Newspaper Archives includes titles such as the Irish Independent (1905 - current), Sunday Independent, The Freeman's Journal, the Nation and many of Ireland's leading regional newspapers.
+Irish Newspaper Archives includes titles such as the Irish Independent (1905 - current), Sunday Independent, The Freeman's Journal, the Nation, and many of Ireland's leading regional newspapers, dating back to 1738.

 Modern World History Online covers the important people and events of world history from the age of exploration in the mid-fifteenth century through the modern era.
 Topical entries, biographies, maps, primary source documents, and timeline entries provide a detailed and comparative view of the people, places, and events that have defined world history.

 This collection contains full runs of newspapers specially selected by the British Library to best represent nineteenth-century Britain.
 It includes national and regional newspapers, as well as those from both established country or university towns and the new industrial powerhouses of the manufacturing Midlands and Scotland, Ireland, and Wales.

 This collection is devoted to the scholarly study and understanding of slavery from a multinational perspective.
 It includes works on the transatlantic slave trade, the global movement for the abolition of slavery, and the legal, personal, and economic aspects of the slavery system from the sixteenth through the nineteenth century.

 This resource is designed as a portal for slavery and abolition studies, bringing together documents and collections covering an extensive time period of 1490-2007, from libraries and archives across the Atlantic world.
 Close attention is being given to the varieties of slavery, the legacy of slavery, the social justice perspective, and the continued existence of slavery today.